The Yachtie’s Guide to Etiquette

 Smoking is mostly prohibited inside of yachts and only permitted in designated areas, usually outside.
 A considerate guest will smoke on the downwind side of the yacht.

 Seasickness or motion sickness is one of the most miserable experiences one can endure, but don’t let this condition stop you.
 There are numerous remedies available, so please consult your medical doctor beforehand.
 Refrain from alcohol consumption during cruising and wait until the yacht is back on the mooring before a drink.
-Most yachts now have stabilisers (both while cruising and at anchor) which stop the yacht from rocking.
-Underway Stabilisers dramatically improve ride comfort while cruising and Zero Speed Stabilisers are designed to significantly eliminate roll while at rest or anchored.
+Most yachts now have stabilisers (both whiles cruising and at anchor) that stop the yacht from rocking.
+Underway Stabilisers dramatically improve ride comfort while cruising, and Zero Speed Stabilisers are designed to eliminate roll while at rest or anchored significantly.
 If you are prone to seasickness, please ask your Charter Broker to select a charter yacht with stabilisers.

-There is a zero tolerance aboard yachts for illegal activities like drug use.
-The penalty for this kind of behaviour may cause the yacht to be impounded or the license withdrawn.
+There is a zero-tolerance aboard yachts for illegal activities like drug use.
+The penalty for this kind of behaviour may cause the yacht to be impounded, or the license to be withdrawn.
 The Captain and crew will therefore report any illegal conduct.
 This also applies to weapons on board and medical marijuana.

-It’s customary for guests to leave the Captain and the crew a gratuity of between ten and twenty percent of the charter fee, based on your satisfaction with the service rendered.
+It’s customary for guests to leave the Captain and the crew a gratuity of between ten and twenty per cent of the charter fee, based on your satisfaction with the service rendered.
 Customarily the gratuity is in cash or wired in advance to the Captain to be divided equally among crew members.
-Although not always obvious, be assured that all are working very hard to take care of your every need.
+Although not always obvious, be assured that all are working very hard to care for your every need.